tc39/proposal-class-fields/README.md

 See the [draft specification](https://tc39.github.io/proposal-class-fields/) for full details.

+For the rational for the syntax used for private fields, see the [relevant FAQ](PRIVATE_SYNTAX_FAQ.md).

 ### Orthogonality

 This proposal provides fields which are orthogonal on the following axes: